They defended their doctorates at ATE...

 Defense date: October 14, 2024

-Thesis supervisor: François FLEURY
+Thesis supervisor: François Fleury

-Laboratory: Architecture Territoire Environnement (ENSA Normandie) / ED 556 HSRT
+Affiliated laboratory: Architecture, Territory, Environment (ENSA Normandie) / ED 556 HSRT

-Funding: French Ministry of Culture, BRAUP / PNRMCB
+Funding: Ministry of Culture, BRAUP / PNRMCB

-Date of 1st thesis registration: 2019
+Date of initial thesis registration: 2019

 Jury members

-Valéry DIDELON examiner, professeur, ENSA Normandie, ATE
+Valéry DIDELON examiner, professor, ENSA Normandie, ATE

-Antonella MASTRORILLI examiner, professeur, ENSAP Lille, LACTH
+Antonella MASTRORILLI examiner, professor, ENSAP Lille, LACTH

 Steve GOODHEW examiner, professor, School of Art, Design and Architecture University of Plymouth